amousset/rudder/README.md

 A Rudder installation is made of:

-* A central server, providing the Web interface, HTTP APIs and the automation engine.
+* A central server, providing the Web interface, the [HTTP API](https://docs.rudder.io/api) and the automation engine.
 It can be extended with plugins.
 * (optional) Relays acting as smart proxies between the server and the agents.
 * A light agent installed on every managed system.
 It runs autonomously and checks the state of the system continuously (practicaly, every 5 minutes by default).